Harry Potter (character)

-Harry is regarded as a fictional icon and has been described by many critics, readers, and audiences as one of the greatest literary and film characters of all time.
-He is portrayed by Daniel Radcliffe in all eight Harry Potter films from Philosopher's Stone (2001) to Deathly Hallows – Part 2 (2011).
+Harry is regarded as a fictional icon and has been described by critics and publications as one of the greatest characters of all time.
+He is portrayed by Daniel Radcliffe in all eight Harry Potter films, and Dominic McLaughlin in the upcoming television series.
+Harry also appears in the play Harry Potter and the Cursed Child, which has been produced on stage since 2016.

 Concept and creation

-According to Rowling, the idea for both the Harry Potter books and its eponymous character came while waiting for a delayed train from Manchester, England to London in 1990.
-She stated that the idea of "this scrawny, black-haired, bespectacled boy who didn't know he was a wizard became more and more real to me".
-While developing the ideas for her book, she also decided to make Harry an orphan who attended a boarding school called Hogwarts.
+According to Rowling, the idea for Harry Potter and the novel series came to her while she was waiting for a train in 1990.
+She first conceived of Harry as a "scrawny, black-haired, bespectacled boy" who is unaware that he is a wizard.
+While developing ideas for the first book, she decided to make Harry an orphan who attends a boarding school called Hogwarts.
 She explained in a 1999 interview with The Guardian: "Harry had to be an orphan—so that he's a free agent, with no fear of letting down his parents, disappointing them ...
-Hogwarts has to be a boarding school—half the important stuff happens at night!
 Then there's the security.
 Having a child of my own reinforces my belief that children above all want security, and that's what Hogwarts offers Harry."

-Her own mother's death on 30 December 1990 inspired Rowling to write Harry as a boy longing for his dead parents, his anguish becoming "much deeper, much more real" than in earlier drafts because she related to it herself.
-In a 2000 interview with The Guardian, Rowling also established that the character of Wart in T. H. White's novel The Once and Future King is "Harry's spiritual ancestor".
-Finally, she established Harry's birth date as 31 July, the same as her own.
-However, she maintained that Harry was not directly based on any real-life person: "he came just out of a part of me".
+The death of Rowling's mother in December 1990 inspired her to write Harry as a boy longing for his dead parents.
+She explained that his anguish became "much deeper" and "much more real" than in earlier drafts because she related to it herself.
+In a 2000 interview, Rowling said that the character Wart in T. H. White's novel The Once and Future King is Harry's "spiritual ancestor".
+Although Rowling gave Harry her own birth date of 31 July, she maintained that he is not directly based on any real-life person.
+She explained that he came "out of a part of me".

-Rowling has also maintained that Harry is a suitable real-life role model for children.
-"The advantage of a fictional hero or heroine is that you can know them better than you can know a living hero, many of whom you would never meet ... if people like Harry and identify with him, I am pleased, because I think he is very likeable."
+Rowling has claimed that Harry is a suitable real-life role model for children.
+She said, "The advantage of a fictional hero or heroine is that you can know them better than you can know a living hero, many of whom you would never meet ... if people like Harry and identify with him, I am pleased, because I think he is very likeable."